 \section{Conclusion and Outlook}

+The differentiation and the description of various traffic scenes with regard to the verification and validation of automated driving functions is a crucial factor.
+In this work, we have proposed a concept to describe traffic scenes in the context of machine readability and how to implement the said model.
+Our Semantic Scene Graph model makes it possible to compare traffic scenes with different conditions using a universal graph representation.

-In this work, the Semantic Scene Graph model for describing traffic scenes is proposed and discussed in detail.
-It projects traffic participants on roads and uses the road networks' topology to create a graph of the scene.
+The model projects traffic participants on roads and uses the road networks' topology to create a corresponding graph of the scene.
 Relations between the traffic participants are denoted as edges with multiple attributes.

-Due to the clearly defined state space of a scene (compare $\mathcal{X'}$ and $e_{scene}$), this abstraction promises to give a better inference between input data and result in a subsequent machine learning architecture, than a raw object list as training data, since interactions between traffic participants are denoted explicitly.
+Due to the clearly defined state space of a scene (compare $\mathcal{X'}$ and $e_{scene}$), this abstraction of a rather complex scenario promises to give a better inference between input data and result in a subsequent machine learning architecture, than a raw object list as training data, since interactions between traffic participants are denoted explicitly.
 Furthermore, a format is provided which represents the above-mentioned scene description in a machine-readable format and thus opens up the possibility for analysis using machine learning methods.

-In future work, the framework will be extended by further objects that could be relevant for a traffic scene.
-This could include, for example, crosswalks or parking lots.
-In addition, the model is to be applied to a wide variety of real traffic scenes in order to generate clusters.
-These clusters will then serve as a starting point for the classification of relevant scenarios for verification and validation in scene-based testing.
+Since we designed our concept to be used in machine learning applications, we are going to use GNN to cluster and predict traffic scenes.
+In future work, the proposed framework has to be applied on traffic datasets \cite{zhan_interaction_2019} \cite{zipfl_traffic_2020}\ \cite{bock_ind_2019} and the resulting Semantic Scene Graphs should be used to classify and cluster different traffic scenes, which leads to a more detailed evaluation of the model.